top of page

 If you've seen one of those submission guidelines that recommend Courier font, those are wildly out of date.
 That font has equally spaced letters that work wonderfully for printing newspapers and work terribly for quickly reading full pages of text.
 Modern fonts adjust the space for each letter to make words look distinctive and speed up reading time.
 Agents and editors much prefer these types of easy-to-read fonts.

-To make things as clear as possible, use different notations to indicate the various types of breaks.
-Some writing programs like Scrivener will use "#" to break up chapters when it pieces them all together for you.
+Some writing programs like Scrivener will use "#" to break up chapters when it compiles them into a single file for you.
 This can be very confusing and look like a scene break, making editors or agents think you've written the world's longest single-chapter book.

 Instead, I recommend you number your chapters and label them with the word "chapter."
 You may use titles as well, if you like, but having the chapters numbered and labeled as a "chapter" will be the clearest and cleanest way to indicate the breaks to the editors or agents and to allow them to navigate them.